DataDaimon/DataDaimon/README.md

 ### Hi there 👋

+I'm Rick.
+I work as a full-time software engineer.
+In my spare time I do open-sourcing.

 <!--
 **RickOrTreat/RickOrTreat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.